 You’ll find the helper handle on both of the larger-sized models.
 The 11-inch version measures approximately 11 x 2 inches with a 9.5-inch handle, and weighs close to 5.5 pounds.

 Identical in design and details, the 12.6-inch pan is the largest skillet that Demeyere produces, and at a touch over 6 pounds, you’ll want the extra handle to help move and maneuver it – unless you eat your spinach first, à la Popeye!
+It’s also available on Sur La Table.

 It also has larger dimensions of course, measuring approximately 12.6 x 2 inches, with a 10-inch handle – something to consider if you have tight storage options.